 by Michael A. Gonzales

 Along with the Velvet Underground, Nina Simone, Jimmie Rodgers, and more, Sly Stone finally received a Lifetime Achievement Award from the Grammys last week.
-It seemed an appropriate time to recognize his influence: back in…Continue
+It seemed an appropriate time to recognize his influence: back in the late ’60s, Sly and the Family Stone was the epitome of…Continue

 Added by Michael A. Gonzales on February 28, 2017 at 11:46pm — No Comments